-But, it’s 2017 people!
+But, it’s 2017, people!
 We know not all calories are created equally.
-Whole food is in, and processed food is out.
+Whole food is in and processed food is out.
 The bottom line: Food quality matters.

-This is where macro counting fanatics will tell you that you should count the grams of fat, protein, and carbs consumed because they give you a better picture of diet quality.
+This is where macro-counting fanatics will tell you that you should count the grams of fat, protein, and carbs consumed because they give you a better picture of diet quality.
 It’s only partly true.
 You can meet all your macronutrient goals perfectly and still be eating a crappy diet.

 That’s because your macros paint an incomplete picture of diet quality.
-Say you met your goal of eating 180 grams of carbohydrates for the day, and it was 40 percent of your total calories (not bad, good job, you!).
+Say you met your goal of eating 180 grams of carbohydrates for the day, and it was 40 percent of your total calories.
+(Not bad.
+Good job, you!)
 Our next question would be, well, what kind of carbs did you eat?
 Were they mostly from healthy sources like fruits and veggies or were they from cupcakes and candies?
 Your daily macros won’t tell you that, but the quality of your daily macros matter.

 In fact, strategies such as the popular If It Fits Your Macros (IIFYM) were created for you to eat whatever you want, Oreos included, as long as it fits with your daily macro percentages.
-Since we know that a diet works well only if it’s sustainable, we’re going to go out on a limb here and say that this plan could work for someone who feels he absolutely cannot ban a food.
+Since we know that a diet works well only if it’s sustainable, we’re going to go out on a limb here and say that this plan could work for someone who feels they absolutely cannot ban a food.
 But, clearly nobody should eat Oreos every day, even if you make it fit into your daily macro allowance.

 How Do You Count Macros?